-CSCI298 Internship
+CSCI298 INTERNSHIP

-Prerequisites: Upon instructor approval
+Pre-requisite(s): Upon instructor approval

 This course is designed for the student who takes the initiative to perform work outside of and in addition to the normal school curriculum.
 If done properly, it can be a highly rewarding experience and aid the student's transition from school to work.
-Internship plans need approval from Department Administration and HR.
-Contact your program advisor for paperwork and procedural information.

-CSCI299 Thesis/Capstone
+CSCI299 THESIS/CAPSTONE

-Prerequisites: Upon Instructor approval
+Pre-requisite(s): Upon Instructor approval

 This course is a self-directed, integrated, and applied learning opportunity that integrates the coursework, knowledge, and skills gained in Computer Technology coursework.
 Students will be matched with an organization that needs assistance on an Information Technology project.
-Students will work with the organization and assigned Computer Technology Faculty to complete the project.
+Students will work with the organization and assigned Computer Technology Faculty to complete project.
 Project demonstration and required documentation will be presented at project completion.